Run an internal Q&A forum

 Tags are another essential way of organizing information in OneBar.
 You can model topics, teams, statuses or anything else using Tags.
 Each tag has a separate page with a fixed URL, which can be used as a F.A.Q. for a topic.
 Tags help OneBar better understand relations between Questions and People, provide better Suggestions and route Notifications.

-Ten people will express the same Question in ten different ways.
-This doesn’t mean that there should be ten different records for the same thing in OneBar.
-From the ground up we’re modeling Questions as something that can have multiple descriptions and provide powerful tools for merging Duplicates.
+Different people phrase the same Question very differently.
+This, however doesn’t mean that there should be ten separate records for the same thing in OneBar.
+From the ground up we’re modeling Questions as something that can have multiple descriptions and provide powerful tools for merging duplicates and adding synonyms.

 Give it a try!Add to Slack